Have a question or just want to learn more? We're here to help.

-Danger is in the very nature of working aboard ships, submarines and aircraft – and with ordnance of all types.
-Conditions can be volatile – precious lives and expensive equipment are always at stake.
+Danger is in the very nature of working aboard ships, submarines and aircraft – and with weapons of all types.
+Conditions can be volatile, while precious lives and expensive equipment are always at stake.

-While all Sailors are trained in the basics of damage control and first aid, those who specialize in these areas are critical in helping prevent accidents and to stabilizing the situation in emergencies.
-These are Damage Controlmen and Hospital Corpsmen.
+While all Sailors are trained in the basics of damage control and first aid, Damage Controlmen and Hospital Corpsmen who specialize in these areas are critical in helping prevent accidents and to stabilizing the situation in emergencies.

 Please note: Those pursuing a role in Medical Support receive special medical training.
 Learn more about becoming a Hospital Corpsman.